wustlcse237sp20/project-catan/README.md

 ## Iteration 2: Building Game Board Functionality

 - What user stories were completed this iteration?
-  * Andy adjusted the game board so it was represented by a hexagonal 2-D Array of Tiles
+  * Andy adjusted the game board so it was represented by a hexagonal 2-D Array of Tiles as well as laid groundwork for final iteration by allowing tiles to be aware of the tiles adjacent to them.
   * Jakob implemented logic that determines which tiles share a settlement placed on a tile corner
   * Evan added in arrays as tile member variables: these arrays will keep track of roads and settlements that are located on each tile.
 Evan also added in logic so the game can determine if a road is shared by any two tiles

+  - What user stories do you intend to complete next iteration?
+  This iteration we finalized the groundwork necessary for the game logic to be created.
+With our objects nearly complelety finished and our classes connect we plan on focusing on game and player logic in our final iteration.
+This includes tasks such handling player turns, finalizing road and structure visualization on gameboard, and win conditions.

+- Is there anything that you implemented but doesn't currently work?
+Roads and Structures are not yet drawn on the board.
+Our game is also not currently functional as all our pieces are built but the game rules have not been impleted yet.

 ## Testing instructions

 - If you dont know what Catan is, check out the rules